top of page

 3. Switch hands (and senses)

-Brush your teeth, drink your coffee, or comb your hair with your non-dominant hand.It feels awkward—but that’s the point.
-You’re repatterning your brain and waking up new pathways.
+Brush your teeth, stir your coffee, or comb your hair with your non-dominant hand.It feels awkward—but that’s the point.

 Creativity needs oxygen.